 Museum of Bath Architecture

-Interpret the rich architectural history of Bath and discover how it was transformed from a provincial town to the famous World Heritage City it is today at the Museum of Bath Architecture.
+Interpret the rich architectural history of Bath and discover how it was transformed from a provincial town to the famous World Heritage Site city it is today at the Museum of Bath Architecture.

 The fascinating museum demonstrates how classical design influenced the buildings and illustrates the construction of a house from the cellars to the rafters.